-First: Measure the area
+Measure the Area

-TAKE ALL MEASUREMENTS IN METRES – it makes it easier to convert the final quantity into either bagfuls or lorry loads.
+Firstly, measure the area you wish to spread topsoil over.
+Make sure that you take all measurements in metres, as this makes it easier to convert the final quantity into either bagfuls or lorry loads.

 Area = Length x Width

-Area = 3.14 x radius x radius
+Area = 3.14 x Radius x Radius

-Multiply the height of the triangle by the base and then divide the answer by two.
+For a triangle, multiply the height of the triangle by the base and then divide the answer by two.

 For a living green roof, treat it as if it were a huge container.
 Measure the depth of the edgings and subtract 5cm to allow for the drainage mat and the sedum mat.
-Be wary of the weight bearing capacity of your building though.
+Be wary of the weight-bearing capacity of your building though.
 If you’re not sure, check with your architect before ordering substrate.

-Make sure all of the measurements you used were in metres. (that means 15cm would be expressed as 0.15 metres in your sums)
+Make sure all of the measurements you used were in metres.
+That means 15cm would be expressed as 0.15 metres in your sums.

 Divide the final answer (the volume) by 0.86, this will tell you how many big bags of topsoil you need.

+First, let’s measure each section separately.
 The tail is 30cm deep, 0.9 metres wide and 2 metres long.
-I only want to fill it to within 5cm of the top, so I’m going to count the depth as 25cm.
+You only want to fill it to within 5cm of the top, so the depth is going to be 25cm.

-That section will need 0.25 x 0.9 x 2 = 0.45 cubic metres
+That section will need 0.25 x 0.9 x 2 = 0.45 cubic metres.

-0.4 x 0.9 x 1.5 = 0.54 cubic metres
+0.4 x 0.9 x 1.5 = 0.54 cubic metres.

-Adding the two sections together
+Adding the two sections together.

-0.45 + 0.54 = 0.94
+0.45 + 0.54 = 0.94.

 If you are confused by maths, areas, volumes and all that.
 Don’t panic.
-Just take the measurements as best you can and then call one of our team – we’ll help you with the calculations and quote you for the best soil for your project.
+Just take the measurements as best you can and then call one of our teams – we’ll help you with the calculations and quote you for the best soil for your project.